Kfelts/node18-frontend/README.md

 ...
 ```

-* If you need to pass build time arguments (for example in Angular), modify the previous instruction using the previously declared `ARG`, e.g.:
+* If you need to pass build time arguments, modify the previous instruction using the previously declared `ARG`, e.g.:

 ```Dockerfile
 ...